DreamweaverDSD/DSD/ClassDiagramExplained.md

 ### <p align="center">Authentication</p>

 * __login(string, string):user__ - This method should make a GET call to the user database API in order to check if a user with the given email exists.
 If an entry for that email does exist, the method should then use the method getPassword() to check the current password from the user database and compare it to the hash of the password written by the user in the password text box.
-If the passwords match the user's identity is verified and he should be logged in, otherwise they should be denied access to the account
+If the passwords match the user's identity is verified and he should be logged in, otherwise they should be denied access to the account.
+This method takes as parameter two strings, one storing the value the user wrote in the email textbox in the login view, and the other one storing the value they wrote in the password textbox in the login view.
 </br> Ex:

 ```csharp